Music-App-Dev/Music_Player/README.md

 ### Prerequisites
 - [Android Studio](https://developer.android.com/studio) installed.
 - An Android device or emulator with API level 34 or higher.
+- On the emulator, Spotify currently must be installed for the program to function.
+- Make sure to use the latest version of Android Studio or else the gradle will not sync properly.

 ### Steps